Symmetric Tensor Decomposition by an Iterative Eigendecomposition Algorithm: Symmetric Tensor Eigen-Rank-One Iterative Decomposition

 The computational complexity of the method is dominated by the very first eigendecomposition of the $n^{d/2}\times n^{d/2}$ matrix $A$ and by solving the least-squares problem \eqref{eq:ls}.
 The first eigendecomposition requires a tridiagonalization of $A$, which requires $8/3\,n^{3d/2}$ flops and dominates the cost.
 For the actual diagonalization, QR iterations or the divide-and-conquer method can be used.
 The matrix $X$ in the least-squares problem also determines the computational cost.
-Its number of rows is $n^d$, while its number of columns is the number of computed pure power vectors.
-If we assume the number of columns to be $R_{\textrm{max}}$ and the least-squares problem is solved with Householder transformations, then the computational complexity is $2R_{\textrm{max}}^2(n^d-R_{\textrm{max}}/3)$.
+Its number of rows is $n^d$ and we can assume its number of columns to be $R_{\textrm{max}}$.
+Solving the least-squares problem with the SVD of $X$ then sets the maximal computational complexity to $2R_{\textrm{max}}^{2}(n^d-R_{\textrm{max}}/3)$.
+In Section \ref{sec:optimizations} we discuss two ways in which the size of the least-squares problem can be significantly reduced by exploiting the symmetry of $\ten{A}$ and the structure of $X$.

-It is clear that the STEROID algorithm only works for symmetric tensors for which the order is a power of 2.
-Indeed, this is a necessary requirement such that the recursive reshapings during the execution of the algorithm always lead to a square symmetric matrix.
-Fortunately one can embed a symmetric tensor with an order that is not a power of 2 into a symmetric tensor that does satisfy this constraint.
+It is clear that the STEROID algorithm presented in Algorithm \ref{alg:steroid} only works for symmetric tensors for which the order is a power of 2.
+Indeed, this is a necessary requirement such that the recursive reshapings in the algorithm always lead to a square symmetric matrix.
+Fortunately, by employing an embedding procedure one can compute the STEROID of a symmetric tensor $\ten{A}$ of any order.
 We now discuss this embedding procedure in the next section.